 Just 40 minutes south of Mandurah, Yalgorup National Park has 10 beautiful lakes and woodlands and many nature trails so explore.
-It is also home to the thrombolites, rock-like structures said to be the world’s oldest living organissms.
-This is a perfect pitstop to do with the family for a picnic and some leg stretching walking.
+It is also home to the thrombolites, rock-like structures said to be the world’s oldest living organisms.
+This is a perfect pit stop to do with the family for a picnic and some leg stretching walking.

 7. Lake Clifton winery